 Anybody with a Betfair account can access Betfair Live… just head here and log in.
-Upon opening it up and selecting a race, you’ll be greeted with a few familiar items, but also a heap more information from the Exchange.
+Select a race and you’ll be greeted with a few familiar items as well as a heap more information from the Exchange.

 Luke White from Betfair recently put together a quick guide to Betfair Live to help explain all the different elements.
 In just over five minutes, it gives you a great explainer on the basics of Betfair Live – so make sure you check it out.
 You can watch it below, or click here.